learningequality/kolibri/docs/user/learner.rst

 		Exercise page in Kolibri.

-Video Player options
+Video and Audio Player options
-""""""""""""""""""""
+""""""""""""""""""""""""""""""

-To play videos in Kolibri you have several available control buttons at the bottom of the video player screen.
-Move the cursor or tap on the video player screen to make appear the control buttons while playing the video.
+To play videos and listen to audio files in Kolibri you have several available control buttons at the bottom of the player screen.
+Move the cursor or tap on the player screen to make appear the control buttons while playing.

 	.. figure:: img/video.png
 		:alt: video player

-	Kolibri video player.
+	Kolibri video and audio player.

-(controls at the bottom of video player)
+(controls at the bottom of the player)

 * Play/Pause buttons
 * Rewind/Fast forward buttons by +/- 10 seconds